Machine Learning¶

 Machine Learning with Jupyter¶

 The Jupyter Notebook is an open-source web application that allows you to create documents containing live code, equations, visualizations, and narrative text.
-JupyterHub allows to work with machine learning frameworks (e.g. TensorFlow or PyTorch) on ZIH systems and to run your Jupyter notebooks on HPC nodes.
+JupyterHub allows working with machine learning frameworks (e.g. TensorFlow or PyTorch) on ZIH systems and to run your Jupyter notebooks on HPC nodes.

 After accessing JupyterHub, you can start a new session and configure it.
 For machine learning